Lovekus969/5-River-Barber/readme.md

 ...................work completed by today ------------------- We have  successfully completer owner page which is hidden once owner press ctrl + alt +_ o the psge is gonna open secretly .
-// problem found after pressing the wrong password page still get opened why if the password is inncorect it shoud redirect to main index dfile leets look out
+// problem found after pressing the wrong password page still get opened why if the password is inncorect it shoud redirect to main index dfile leets look out /
+ Problem find promt not handle the main page direclty it need to be fully protectected insted of getting wrong passwod it still open the owner page which is lol

 --------------------------------------------------------------------PROBLEMS --------------------------------------------------------------------------
         View more button when we laying down the images its not working . [ Solved Problem ] we fixed the inline js to set view more button  _------------------------- I applies internal inline js which works need to cheack file too much bugs inside due to the precedence of slector it was not working